-Luis Garicano and my first work on the lawyers data investigated the role of firms and hierarchies play in facilitating matches in the context of legal services.
+Luis Garicano’s and my earlier work on the lawyers data investigated the role of firms and hierarchies play in facilitating matches in the context of legal services.

 One paper is entitled "Managerial Leverage Is Limited by the Extent of the Market: Theory and Evidence from the Legal Services Industry."
 This presents a theory that ties optimal hierarchies to the degree to which individuals field-specialize, and examines the hierarchical organization of lawyers in light of this theory.
 (This paper was previously circulated as "Hierarchies, Specialization, and Increasing Returns to Knowledge: Theory and Evidence from the Legal Services Industry.")
 This paper was published in the Journal of Law and Economics in February 2007.

 The initial paper is entitled "Specialization, Firms, and Markets: The Division of Labor Within and Between Law Firms."
 This investigates the determinants of law firms' horizontal boundaries.
-The link below is to a version dated June 2007.
-This version updates a previous draft that was issued as an NBER working paper.
+This paper appeared in the Journal of Law, Economics, and Organization in 2009.

 There are also two smaller pieces.
 One, "Firms' Boundaries and the Division of Labor: Empirical Strategies," was published in the Journal of the European Economic Association.
 Another, "Hierarchical Sorting and Learning Costs: Evidence From the Law," was published in the Journal of Economic Behavior and Organization.